k2s09/old-website/content/post/about-myself.md

 I write because it's a passion and being able to create content is a nice and very useful skill!

 *Why do I call myself the 'Chadmin'?*
 I am humoring myself.
-Chadmin is the conjunctive formed by 'Chad/Gigachad' and 'Admin'.
+Chadmin is the conjunctive formed by 'Gigachad' and 'Admin'.
 Please further connect the dots.

 I call myself the 'chadmin' of this blog because I am the one who manages this blog.
 I am the one who writes the blog posts, manages the comments, and does all the other stuff.